Prater: 20th century

-Restoration of the Prater, which was part of the Soviet-occupied sector of Vienna until 1955, was completed by 1953.
-In 1970, one of the first sections of the Südosttangente (southeast expressway), Austria's busiest highway, was constructed through the middle of the Prater.
-In the 1970s, private car traffic was largely restricted in the Hauptallee.
+Restoration of the Prater (which formed part of the Soviet-occupied sector of Vienna until 1955) was completed by 1953.
+In 1970, one of the first sections of the (southeast expressway), Austria's busiest highway, was constructed through the middle of the Prater.
+In the 1970s, private-car traffic was largely restricted in the Hauptallee.

 Park

 The Prater is a popular recreational and leisure area in Vienna, offering a wide variety of sports facilities.
 These include areas for football, baseball, field hockey, tennis, golf, disc golf at the Prater Parcours, running, equestrian sports, swimming, bowling, and skateboarding.
 In winter, activities such as cross-country skiing, tobogganing, and ice skating are also available.
 The Prater contains over 127,000 square meters of playgrounds and sports fields.